Sarum College logo

 By Car

 Car parking at Sarum College is very limited and is available on a first-come first-served basis.
 We have one space reserved for disabled parking.
-Alternatively there is a small car park within the Cathedral Close (£7), along with others in the city centre.
+Alternatively there is a small car park within the Cathedral Close (£8 in 2023), along with others in the city centre.
 View Wiltshire Council list

 If you do come by car The High Street entrance is the only way to drive into the Close.
 Beware – satellite navigation systems sometimes suggest St. Ann’s gate, which offers pedestrian-only access.
 Best to use SP1 2PF for the High Street Post Office to be directed to the High Street Gate.
 From there a parking attendant will check your destination.
 Turn left on North Walk; Sarum College is about 100 metres on the left.